johandersson/.LOG-hog/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](src/license.md) file for details.
+This project is licensed under the GPL 3 License - see the [LICENSE](src/license.md) file for details.

 ## Contact